 - Anthropology of Iran

 - Contemporary Sufi Thought and Practice in Iran

 - Contemporary Shi’i Thought and Practice in Iran

 - Aesthetics and Mediation

-- “Text and Contest: Theories of Secrecy and Dissimulation in the Archives of Sufi Iran” in Sufism and Shi’ism in the Early Modern and Modern Eras, IB Tauris with the Institute for Ismaili Studies, forthcoming February 2018.
+“Text and Contest: Theories of Secrecy and Dissimulation in the Archives of Sufi Iran” in Sufism and Shi’ism in the Early Modern and Modern Eras, IB Tauris, 2019.

-- “Women's Religious and Social Activism in Iran” in Oxford University Press's Handbook of Islam and Women; accepted, forthcoming 2019.
+“Women’s Religious and Social Activism in Iran” in ed.
+Afsaruddin, Asma, Oxford Handbook on Islam and Women, forthcoming.